 Do I need to learn to code to build AI workflows?

 No. Tools like Zapier and Make let you build automation workflows without writing code.
-For more complex systems, low-code platforms handle most of what a marketing workflow needs.
 The skill is systems thinking — mapping inputs, outputs, and logic — not programming.

 How do I demonstrate AI skills to a hiring manager?

 Show outcomes, not tools.
-"I built a content brief workflow that reduced brief time from 2 hours to 20 minutes" is more compelling than "I use ChatGPT".
-Document your workflows, track time savings, and show before/after output quality where you can.
-Concrete results beat credentials here.
+“I built a content brief workflow that reduced brief time from 2 hours to 20 minutes” is more compelling than “I use ChatGPT”.
+Document your workflows, track time savings, and show before/after output quality.

 Which AI tools should I learn first?

 Start with one: either Claude or ChatGPT.
 Use it for everything for 30 days.
-The skill is in the interaction patterns, not the tool itself.
-Once you're fluent with one, transitioning to others takes hours, not weeks.
-Breadth before depth is the wrong order here.
+Once you’re fluent with one, transitioning to others takes hours, not weeks.

 Is prompt engineering still relevant in 2026?

 Yes — and the definition has evolved.
-It's less about clever tricks to unlock models and more about providing precise context, clear constraints, and relevant examples that consistently produce high-quality output.
-The underlying skill of communicating clearly with an AI system is not going away.
+It’s less about clever tricks and more about providing precise context, clear constraints, and relevant examples that consistently produce high-quality output.

 What’s the fastest way to get started if I’m already busy?